bankofcanada/DocsEcon.jl/src/DesignPapers/final_conditions.md

 ### `fcgiven`

 This is the simplest one of them.
-It cen be used when the values of the variable after the end of the simulation are known and we simply assign them.
+It can be used when the values of the variable after the end of the simulation are known and we simply assign them.

 In our running example, the following equation corresponds to `fcgiven`.